 Engaging Read – 7 Types of Plastics | An Helpful Illustrated Guide

-1950s – The polyethylene bag made its debut.
+The 1950s – The polyethylene bag made its debut.
 The introduction of ABS (Acrylonitrile-butadiene-styrene) polymers.
-ICI opens inaugurates factory at Redcar to produce Terylene.
+ICI opens inaugurated factory at Redcar to produce Terylene.

 1951 – Festival of Britain – a national exhibition and fair that reached millions of visitors throughout the United Kingdom in the summer of that year.